Andrea Paudice

 About me

-I am assistant professor (tenure track) at the Department of Computer science of Aarhus University, where I'm part of the Algorithms, Data Structure, and Foundations of Machine Learning group.
+I am assistant professor (tenure track) at the Department of Computer science of Aarhus University, where I'm part of the Algorithms, Data, and Artificial Intelligence section.

 I obtained my PhD from the University of Milan, under the supervision of Nicolò Cesa-Bianchi and Massimiliano Pontil.